dapperfu/python_Meijer/README_LOG_TARGET.md

 - The system automatically:
   - Extracts authentication tokens
   - Updates `~/.config/meijer.txt`
-  - Deletes only the current session's log file
+  - **Preserves the log file** for future analysis
-  - Preserves previous logs for analysis
+  - Shows the filename for reference

+### 4. Subsequent Auth Updates
+- Use `make auth` to extract tokens from the most recent log
+- Automatically finds the latest log file by timestamp
+- No need to specify log filename manually

 ## 🔧 Technical Details